Denys Arcand: Career

 Arcand produced and directed his first English language film in 1993, titled Love and Human Remains, and did so again in 2000, with the film Stardom, which opened the Toronto International Film Festival.
 He then spent two years writing the script for what many claim is his finest piece of cinematic writing to date, The Barbarian Invasions (Les invasions barbares).
 Released in 2003, the film won Arcand the Best Screenplay Award at the Cannes Film Festival, was nominated for a Golden Globe Award as Best Foreign Language Film and won the Academy Award for Best Foreign Language Film.
 In addition, Denys Arcand was nominated for an Academy Award for Writing Original Screenplay.
-The Barbarian Invasions won France's 2004 César Award for Best Picture, Best Director, and Best Original Screenplay.
+The Barbarian Invasions won France's 2004 César Award for Best Film, Best Director, and Best Original Screenplay or Adaptation.

 Arcand's film Days of Darkness (L'Âge des ténèbres) was chosen to close the 2007 Cannes Film Festival.
 The press opening was subdued and the subsequent reviews were mixed.
 Following this, he took a seven-year hiatus from feature film directing; he returned in 2014 with the film Le règne de la beauté.

-Awards
+Awards and honours

 In 1988, he was made an Officer of the Order of Canada and was promoted to Companion in 2005.
 In 1990 the Government of France awarded him the Legion of Honour.
 He finally earned from his home province one of its highest distinctions, the title of Knight of the National Order of Quebec, in 1990.

-In 1995, Mr. Arcand received a Governor General's Performing Arts Award for Lifetime Artistic Achievement.
+In 1995, Arcand received a Governor General's Performing Arts Award for Lifetime Artistic Achievement.
 In February 2004, the government of France named Denys Arcand a Commander of L'Ordre des Arts et des Lettres, that nation's highest cultural honour.
 In 2004, Arcand was also inducted into Canada's Walk of Fame.

 He is a member of the Royal Canadian Academy of Arts.

+In 2023, he was named the recipient of a Lifetime Achievement Award from the Directors Guild of Canada.

 Personal life

 Arcand is a lapsed Catholic.
 Married a second time, neither Arcand nor Denise Robert, his producer/wife, has had children.
 He was 55 years old when they adopted an orphaned baby boy from China named Carter.
 His brother Bernard Arcand (1945–2009) was a professor of anthropology, and his youngest brother Gabriel Arcand (b.
 1949) is a noted Canadian actor.
+His great-uncle, Adrien Arcand (1899-1967), was a notorious far-right politician.